A Branch-and-Cut Algorithm for the Optimal Design of Parking Lots with One-way and Two-way Lanes: Introduction

 A crucial aspect of lot design involves determining the optimal configuration of parking stalls or fields. \cite{iranpour1989methodology} made one of the earliest attempts to solve this problem using a set of nonlinear equations to maximize capacity.
 They introduced the concept of an ease factor, which reflected the ease/difficulty associated with parking maneuvers and helped select the optimal layout among multiple solutions with equal parking capacity. \cite{abdelfatah2014parking} used Mixed Integer Programming (MIP) models and the LINDO solver to design optimal parking layouts at different angles.
 The total number of parking stalls was maximized by deciding how many and what types (based on the dimensions and angle of parking used) of rows of parking bays could be accommodated within the given parking lot.

 The above studies are limited to the design of rectangular parking lots.
-Most existing works do not model obstructions such as building elements, trees, sidewalks, and street lights, and these practical constraints demand better optimization. \cite{stephan2021layout} addressed such issues using a MIP and proposed heuristics to maximize the capacity of perpendicular parking lots.
+Most existing works do not model obstructions such as building elements, trees, sidewalks, and streetlights, and these practical constraints necessitate better optimization. \cite{stephan2021layout} addressed such issues using a MIP and proposed heuristics to maximize the capacity of perpendicular parking lots.
 Their study rasterized a given ground plot into three different resolutions. \cite{TRISTAN2022website} suggested using cutting planes to reduce the time required to solve a similar MIP.